Children's music: Growth during the 20th century

 The mid-20th-century arrival of the baby boomers provided a growing market for children's music as a separate genre.
 Woody Guthrie, Pete Seeger and Ella Jenkins were among a cadre of politically progressive and socially conscious performers who aimed albums to this group.
-During this time, such novelty recordings as "Rudolph the Red-Nosed Reindeer" (a Montgomery Ward jingle that became a book and later a classic children's movie) and the fictional music group, The Chipmunks, were among the most commercially successful music ventures of the time ("The Chipmunk Song" was a No. 1 hit single in 1958).
+During this time, such novelty recordings as "Rudolph the Red-Nosed Reindeer" (a Montgomery Ward jingle that became a book and later a Christmas special in 1964) and the fictional music group, The Chipmunks, were among the most commercially successful music ventures of the time ("The Chipmunk Song" was a No. 1 hit single in 1958).
 TV personality Bob Keeshan (Captain Kangaroo) recorded several children's albums, as did Shari Lewis.

 In the 1960s, as the baby boomers matured and became more politically aware, they embraced both the substance and politics of folk ("the people's") music.
 Peter, Paul, and Mary, The Limeliters, and Tom Paxton were acclaimed folk artists who wrote albums for children.
 In 1969, the Children's Television Workshop in the U.S. launched Sesame Street.
 The quality of Sesame Street's children's music, much of it created by noted composers Joe Raposo and Jeff Moss, has dominated the children's music landscape to this day - the show has won 11 Grammy Awards.

+At the same time jazz and pop styles began finding their way into school operas and musicals.
+Herbert Chappell's children's cantata The Daniel Jazz (1963) was an early example.
+Spurred on by its success, Novello commissioned a series of "pop cantatas" along the same lines by Michael Hurd (Jonah-Man Jazz, 1966), Andrew Lloyd Webber (Joseph and the Amazing Technicolor Dreamcoat, 1968) and Joseph Horovitz (Captain Noah and His Floating Zoo, 1970).
+Chappell himself followed up with a series of his own, including The Christmas Jazz, The Goliath Jazz, The Noah Jazz and The Jericho Jazz.

-Children's music gained an even wider audience in the 1970s when musical features such as Schoolhouse Rock! and the original Letter People were featured on network and public television, respectively.
-These represented an effort to make music that taught specific lessons about math, history, and English to youngsters through the high-quality, award-winning music.
+Children's music gained an even wider audience in the 1970s when musical features such as Schoolhouse Rock! and The Letter People were featured on network and public television, respectively.
+These represented an effort to make music that taught specific lessons about different subjects (math, history, and English) to youngsters through the high-quality, award-winning music.
 The classic PBS children's show Mister Rogers' Neighborhood had music heavily featured as well.
 In the late 1970s, Canadian artist Raffi, coincided with the rise of children's music as a distinct music industry genre.
 Musical duo Greg & Steve have focused on the positive reaction children have to music.
 And former Limeliter Red Grammer has performed his children's music in every state as well as 22 other countries.